 whichever time expires later, serve the Registrar with notice that the proceedings have been commenced.

-(2) In any proceedings by a caveator to substantiate his claim under this section, he shall, unless otherwise ordered by the court or a Judge, join as parties the Registrar of Titles, the registered proprietor and any other person or persons affected by the existence of such caveat.
+(2) In any proceedings by a caveator to substantiate his claim under this section, he shall, unless otherwise ordered by the court or a judge, join as parties the Registrar of Titles, the registered proprietor and any other person or persons affected by the existence of such caveat.

 [Section 141A inserted by No. 17 of 1950 s.
 41; amended by No. 81 of 1996 s.
 86 and 145(1); No. 24 of 2000 s.
 42(1) and (2); No. 59 of 2004 s.
 140.]

-142. A caveat on behalf of a beneficiary under a will or settlement does not bar registration in certain cases
+142. Caveat on behalf of beneficiary under will or settlement does not bar registration in certain cases

 Where a caveat has been lodged by or on behalf of a beneficiary claiming under a will or settlement and a change in the proprietorship of or a transfer or other dealing with or affecting the land estate or interest in respect of which the caveat was lodged is presented for registration the same may notwithstanding section 139 be registered without the caveat being withdrawn and without determining the operation of the caveat provided the Commissioner is of opinion that such change of proprietorship or such transfer or other dealing is authorised by the will or settlement and the caveator either consents to the registration or does not lodge a written protest against such registration within 14 days after being served with notice as such caveator.